After completing basic level of narration in previous four articles, here we are to learn the advanced level rules to change the narration.

 Indirect – She says the we/they should have some food.

-Direct – He said, “Let us serve the people.”
+Direct – He said, “Let us help the children.”

-Indirect – He proposed that we/they should serve the people.
+Indirect – He proposed that we/they should help the children.

-How to Change the Narration of a Speech Containing multiple Clauses:
+Indirect Narration of a Speech with Multiple Clauses:

 Clause 1 = You obtain good marks.